aakloul/katacoda-scenarios/bof101/step9.md

 `cd ../buffer-overflow-1 && cat ./vuln.c`{{execute}}

 At compilation time, you get a high chance to have a warning message because you are using a dangerous C-function `gets`.
 This function prompt the user for a keyboard input and will copy whatever the user type in a buffer without verifying the size of the buffer.
 The weakness of this function design is it cannot know in advance how many characters you will type in.
-You can have more details in the manual: `man gets`{{execute}}
+You can have more details in the manual: `man gets`{{execute}} (lick on the terminal and press `q`{{execute}} to quit)

 `gcc -m32 -O0 -fno-stack-protector -no-pie -z execstack  -o vuln vuln.c`{{execute}}

-Then execute without argument: `./vun`{{execute}}.
+Then execute without argument: `./vuln`{{execute}}.
 Type anything below the Buffer size, and it will be echoed back to you.

 It is possible to use the `echo` command to pass your input to this programme: